SathvikHegade/Secure_Note/README.md

 - For public notes, leave the password field empty on the access form.
 - Re-save content after major edits to restart the 24-hour retention window.
 - Use dark mode before lengthy writing sessions to reduce eye strain.
-- Upload optimized PDFs or images under 10 MB for faster load times.
-- Download important files promptly—attachments expire after 24 hours.
+- Upload optimized PDFs or images under 10 MB for faster load times and download important files promptly—they expire after 24 hours.

 ## Maintainer